prebid/Prebid.js/modules/yahoosspBidAdapter.md

 ```

 # Optional: Price floors module & bidfloor
-The `yahooAdvertising` bid adapter supports the Prebid.org Price Floors module and will use it to define the outbound bidfloor and currency, if the relevant floors have been defined in the configuration.
+The `yahooAds` bid adapter supports the Prebid.org Price Floors module and will use it to define the outbound bidfloor and currency, if the relevant floors have been defined in the configuration.
 A cusom method for defining bid floors is also supported, this can be enabled by setting the `params.bidOverride.imp.bidfloor` bidder parameter.

 **Note:** All override params apply to all requests generated using this configuration regardless of format type.